Approximation to stochastic variance reduced gradient Langevin dynamics by stochastic delay differential equations: Introduction

-Our approach to proving the approximation results is via a refined Lindeberg principle and Bismut's version of Malliavin calculus.
-In order to use this method, we need to overcome several difficulties due to the memory property of SVRG-LD and SDDE.
+{ In order to use the refined Lindeberg principle and Bismut's version of Malliavin calculus mentioned above}, we need to overcome several difficulties due to the memory property of SVRG-LD and SDDE.
 Whereas the iteration sequence of SGD is a Markov chain, that of SVRG-LD is not Markovian due to the memory in each internal iteration (see (2).(i) in SVRG-LD algorithm above).
 The approximation methods developed for SGD is therefore not applicable.
 Based on the special structure of SVRG-LD, we divide the algorithm into local patches which are internal iterations, each patch is a Markov chain, while all of these patches can be viewed as a function valued Markov chain.
 It is well known that an SDDE system is not Markovian, whence many stochastic analysis methods such as Fokker-Planck equation are not available.
 Similar as analyzing SVRG-LD, we split the approximating SDDE into local patches, each patch being a Markov process and all of them forming a function-valued Markov process.
 Malliavin calculus is applied to the Markov dynamics in patches.